HaxeFlixel/haxeflixel.com/src/documents/documentation/02_handbook/flxgroup.html.md

 #### kill();

-This will recursivley kill() all objects so that they will be ready for use with getFirstAvailable.
+This will recursively kill() all objects so that they will be ready for use with getFirstAvailable.